Keeping hormones in check

 - 24-hour support to the families followed in the clinic

-Since about 25 per cent of our patients are on insulin pumps, we offer an insulin pump program for children of all ages with Type 1 diabetes.
+Since close to 50 per cent of our patients are on insulin pumps, we offer an insulin pump program for children of all ages with Type 1 diabetes.
 We also provide group education workshops for patients and families with diabetes—an offering that helps us meet our goal of providing families with the tools they need to manage their own diabetes.
+We focus on helping to equip youth with the skills they need to transition successfully to adult care and collaborate with our adult endocrinology colleagues to provide diabetes transition clinics.

 Our endocrinology service is an active outpatient service providing a wide variety of services including: